Here we publish general tips to help with some of the little problems that happen all the time with computers.

 Don’t forget even the beads fall off the wire occasionally!

-If you need help, post your question on our Help Forum – click here for details.
+If you need help, post your question here.

 Free Microsoft Office Online apps

 Microsoft have a free version of Office that operates on Windows 10 as a Microsoft Edge Extension.
 The same Office apps are available from the Apple and Android App stores as individual apps.

 What are the limitations of the free version?